All Collections

 yourPublicKey

 Another standard security protocol is DMARC or Domain-based Message Authentication, Reporting & Conformance.
-DMARC announces what an email receiver should do with the non-aligned mail it receives.
+DMARC announces what an email receiver should do with the non-aligned mail it gets.

 Sample DMARC record: